 Therapy Approaches

-My go-to approach is psychodynamic theory: delving deeper into one’s family of origin, beliefs, and relationship patterns with yourself and others.
+Psychodynamic theory: delving deeper into one’s family of origin, beliefs, and relationship patterns with yourself and others.
 As the layers of the onion are peeled during the span of our relationship, the hope is to reach a greater understanding of yourself, as a means for developing a healthier relationship with yourself and others.
-This understanding can also empower the ability to rewrite the script of your life.

 Acceptance Commitment Therapy (ACT): we can allow our thoughts and feelings to be present, without trying to judge or control them.
 Tolerating discomfort is a skill that can be taught, learned, and practiced.